 The trail starts in the village of Evanton which can be reached by car or public bus.
 Evanton is located about a 30 minute drive from Inverness.
 Evanton is located just along the popular North Coast 500 driving route.

-If you are looking for another fairly easy hike in the area, you might consider a hike up to the nearby Fyrish Monument.
-There are nice views from here on a clear day.
+If you are looking for another fairly easy hike in the area, there are several paths around the community-owned Evanton Woods (you’ll walk through a section to get to the gorge).
+There is also a very nice woodland playground here if you are traveling with kids.
+You might also consider a hike up to the nearby Fyrish Monument.
+There are nice views from the monument on a clear day.

 10. Loch Eilt